¢

 Monthly cash flow after debt service

-Down payment paid back in ~37 months
+Down payment paid back in ~36 months — strong return

 Estimates only.
 Excludes owner compensation, capex, working capital draws, and taxes.
 Margin assumes average occupancy and volume.
 Actual SBA terms vary by lender and borrower profile.